AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_HotBubble.rst

 Visualizing the `plt00400` file, we can see that the solution has evolved.
 The light bubble started rising under the effect of buoyancy, resulting in a shear layer at the interface of between the hot and cold gases.
 Vorticies appears in the shear layer, wrinking the interface.
-Smearing of the temperature gradient at the interface is induced by the numerical scheme diffusion, but appearances of local extremas are very limited.
+Smearing of the temperature gradient at the interface is induced by the numerical scheme diffusion, but appearances of local extrema are very limited.

 .. figure:: images/tutorials/HB_400steps2lvl.png
    :name: HB_400steps2lvl